sophiamersmann/til/sveltekit/collect-all-routes.md

 }
 ```

+When run from the index file, the glob pattern (`'./**.svelte'`) will import all svelte files in the routes directory, including nested ones.
 Normally you would run this code before the component is created and send the results to the component as a prop.

 ```svelte
 <script context="module">